UtrechtUniversity/containerplatform-docs/docs/content/guides/deployment-with-ansible.md

 When running these command an editor will open, paste there your token like this:
 token: eyJhbGciOiJSUzI1NiIsImtpZCI6IjQtX1c4b....

-Then create an example playbook like this:
+Then create an example playbook like this: (Don't forget to change it with your own project / namespace)

 ```bash
 $ vim deploy-to-openshift.yaml
 - name: create a Deployment